SynaptomeMapping/SynaptomeExplorerV2/README.md

 The application executable is synaptome_explorer_v2.exe

+Synaptome Explorer requires Windows 10 operating system with at least 4GB of RAM, with graphics drivers supporting OpenGL 4.5.
+This version of OpenGL is required for the advanced GPU-based processing and visualization capabilities that it enables, such as sparse textures which are used for the full-resolution section visualization.
+Currently, Linux and Mac computers can run the software via dual booting (Mac using Boot Camp), as long as the hardware requirements are met, and the graphics drivers support OpenGL 4.5.
+On Windows, driver support for OpenGL version can be identified using (free) third-party utilities, such as GPU-Z.

 The datasets can be downloaded [here](https://doi.org/10.7488/ds/2711) as the single, compressed file [lifespan_datasets.tar.bz2](https://datashare.is.ed.ac.uk/bitstream/handle/10283/3509/lifespan_datasets.tar.bz2?sequence=1&isAllowed=y)

 The first time the application is executed with a particular dataset, intermediate files are generated, that will be used to accelerate future runs.
 The generation time of these intermediate files can vary from several seconds to a few minutes.
 The intermediate files are placed in a folder called "RuntimeCache", under the working directory at the time of execution.